 But why is staying hydrated so important?
 Well, your body is around 60% water and two of your most important organs, your brain and your lungs are 73% and 83% water respectively.
 When you’re not getting enough, it can affect how almost every major organ in your body functions – that’s the main reason why humans can only survive days without fluids when they can go weeks without food.2

 Even mild and moderate cases of dehydration will trigger symptoms such as:

-- Fatigue: Feeling exhausted but can’t quite work out why?
-Dehydration could be making you sleepier as, when you’re dehydrated, your blood pressure can drop thus decreasing blood flow to the brain, making you feel sleepier and fatigued.
+- Fatigue: Feeling exhausted but can't quite work out why?
+Dehydration could be making you sleepier as, when you're dehydrated, your blood pressure is affected, decreasing blood flow to the brain and potentially making you feel sleepier and fatigued.

-- Dizziness: Low blood pressure and poor circulation can easily make you feel light headed and dizzy, affecting your ability to concentrate and perform mental tasks.
+- Dizziness: Altered blood pressure and poor circulation can easily make you feel light-headed and dizzy, affecting your ability to concentrate and perform mental tasks.